Former Valve Lead VR Engineer Joins Oculus, dev kit ends sales

 “Two years later, we’ve solved some of the basic problems, proven great VR is not only possible but truly magical, and now I want to bring it to the world.
 I’m incredibly excited and humbled by the opportunity — we’re just scratching the surface of what’s possible, and I can’t wait to discover what’s next!”

-With the ever-growing engineering and programming talent at Oculus VR coming together like an ultimate VR dream team, Oculus is strategically positioning themselves towards becoming the new industry leader and standard for Virtual Reality.
+With the ever-growing engineering and programming talent at Oculus VR coming together like an ultimate VR dream team, Oculus is strategically positioning itself toward becoming the new industry leader and standard for Virtual Reality.

 In addition, Oculus VR re-confirmed its announcement on slowing down production and distribution of the Oculus Rift development kits (DK1) due to reports that some of the Rift’s hardware components are no longer being manufactured.
 With stock for the Rift dev kit running low, the company has shut down sales in most regions.